Structuring as a package

 3. Make a DESCRIPTION file

-If you have worked through the dependency management page then you should already have a DESCRIPTION file listing dependencies, though this step will walk you through more of the meta-data in that file important when structuring our work as a package.
+If you have worked through the environments page then you should already have a DESCRIPTION file listing dependencies, though this step will walk you through more of the meta-data in that file important when structuring our work as a package.

 If you haven’t already, then create a DESCRIPTION file in the main project folder.